1What's your situation?You're the family member or partner of a British citizen

 Read the guidance on why applications can be refused.

 Proof of finances

-If you’re on the 5-year route you’ll need to prove you have at least:
+If you’re on the 5-year route, you and your partner usually need to prove that you have at least:

 How to apply